In the News

 Read on FoxNews.com here

-In a recent op-ed, President Biden attempted to lay out a three-part strategy to combat inflation and rising gas prices and transition America “from recovery to stable, steady growth.
+In a recent op-ed, President Biden attempted to lay out a three-part strategy to combat inflation and rising gas prices and transition America “from recovery to stable, steady growth.”
+The truth is his solutions will only worsen the inflation crisis, and he knows it.

 Are we headed towards a recession?
 That’s the question.